panghal-sp/DP/README.md

 # DP

-This Repository Contains a sequence of Prolems solved according to their difficulty .
+This Repository Contains a sequence of Dynamic Programming Prolems solved according to their difficulty .
 These questions are asked in major Product Based Companies .